noumanqodix-cmd/project104/replit.md

 - **Progressive Overload System**: Automatically adjusts exercise difficulty based on user performance and Reps in Reserve (RIR) data, both increasing and decreasing recommendations, and persists these updates to the database.
 - **Smart Workout Input**: Dynamically adjusts input fields based on exercise equipment (e.g., weight input for weighted exercises, duration for cardio).
 - **Program Management**: Users can modify workout preferences in settings to regenerate programs, with older programs being archived for history tracking.
-- **Workout Progression Logic**: The home page shows the next actionable workout using intelligent backlog prioritization:
+- **Workout Progression Logic**: The home page shows the next actionable workout using calendar-based scheduling:
-  - Missed workouts (no completed/skipped session) automatically carry forward to subsequent days
+  - All workout sessions are pre-generated with specific scheduled dates when program is created
-  - Backlog workouts (earlier in the week) have highest priority
+  - Home page displays the earliest incomplete session (by scheduledDate)
-  - Current day workout shown if no backlog exists
+  - Missed workouts (past due) automatically show as priority until completed or skipped
-  - Future workouts shown only when backlog and current are complete
+  - Skip functionality updates the existing session with status="skipped" and completed=1
-  - Skip functionality creates a session with status="skipped" and completed=1, advancing to next workout
+  - Program completion is detected when all pre-generated sessions are marked as completed
-  - Handles week wraparound correctly (e.g., missed Sunday shows on Monday)
+  - Sessions display actual calendar dates (e.g., "Monday, October 7") for clarity

 ## External Dependencies